Patents in Asia 2017: China

 - the grant of a provisional or preliminary injunction will not harm the public interest.

 How are issues around infringement and validity treated in your jurisdiction?

 Infringement issues are handled by the courts and validity issues are handled by the Patent Re-examination Board.
 A patent is presumed valid unless it is pronounced invalid by the board.
 The board’s decision as to whether a patent is valid may be appealed to the Beijing IP Court, whose decision may in turn be appealed to the Beijing High Court.
 The decision of the Beijing High Court is final.

 In China, the court may grant a preliminary injunction, a permanent injunction and damages to a successful plaintiff.
 Permanent injunctions and statutory damages are those most often awarded by the courts.

 A damages award may be calculated based on:

-- the profits lost by the patentee due to the infringement;
+- the profits lost by the patent owner due to the infringement;

 - the illegal profits made by the infringer due to the infringement; or

 - multiples of the licence fee for the patent.